khooax/building-gpt-from-scratch/README.md

 # GPT From Scratch

-This repository documents my journey of building a GPT-style language model from the ground up in PyTorch.
+This repo documents my journey of building a **mini GPT** model from scratch in PyTorch!
 It starts with a simple **Names Generator** project to learn neural network fundamentals, then scales up to a full **GPT implementation** with attention and transformer blocks.
 Please see the slides for code walkthrough and conceptual explanations<3